-It’s this perspective that led Jaclyn to develop Spencer by Jaclyn Smith—a new infant clothing collection—with her daughter, Spencer, so the two could spend more time together.
-“One of the joys right now is watching my daughter be a mother, and she is such a good one,” says Jaclyn.
-“My granddaughter, Bea, smiles all the time.
+It’s this perspective that led Smith to develop Spencer by Jaclyn Smith, an infant clothing collection she started with her daughter Spencer.
+As she puts it, the collaboration was an excuse for the two to spend more time together.
+“One of the joys right now is watching my daughter be a mother, and she is such a good one,” the actress said.
+“My granddaughter Bea smiles all the time.
 It’s like a gift from the heavens.”
-And to keep up that joyful outlook as she navigates the busyness the new project brings, Jaclyn relies on a few savvy strategies she’s learned over the years.
+And to keep up that joyful outlook as she navigates the hectic schedule that the project brings, Jaclyn relies on a few savvy strategies she’s learned over the years.

-This heat treatment revitalizes hair.
-“If you dye your hair, I believe you should deep-condition it every four to six weeks,” asserts Jaclyn.
+A heat treatment revitalizes hair.
+“If you dye your hair, I believe you should deep-condition it every four to six weeks,” Smith said.
 “I use a cholesterol conditioning cream.
 Or you can go into your kitchen and throw on something moisturizing like olive or coconut oil.
 Then once it’s on, either put a heat cap on or wrap your hair in plastic wrap and just cover it with a hot towel for 10 to 20 minutes.
 It just gives your hair a break.”

-Classic go-to’s that inspire confidence.
+Classic go-to’s inspire confidence.
 “My mother was very fashionable well into her 90s and had a natural sense of how to mix things up and make them her own.
-She always looked like a million dollars,” recalls Jaclyn of her style inspiration.
+She always looked like a million dollars,” Smith says of her style inspiration.
 “But if I’m ever in doubt, I always say less is more and turn to the classics.
-I have certain things that when I’m rushing around, I know I can reach for and they’re always comfortable—and always look great.
+I have certain things that when I’m rushing around, I know I can reach for and they’re always comfortable — and always look great.
 A great pair of black pants or jeans, a white silk or cotton shirt and a blazer always works wherever you go.
 These are just classic things that I call ‘no-brainers.’
 You just put them on and they work.”

 A plank-a-day firms jiggles.
 “At this point in my life, I’m not going to be a slave to working out.
-If I’m asked if I want to work out or hold my granddaughter, she comes first,” shares Jaclyn.
+If I’m asked if I want to work out or hold my granddaughter, she comes first,” Smith said.
 “But when I play with her or hold her in my arms, I’m instantly more aware of the muscles I need to work on and build.
 That little girl gives me the motivation to do it.
 So now I do circuit training.
-It’s a mix of weights, stretches and core work— a lot of planks!
+It’s a mix of weights, stretches, and core work — a lot of planks!
 They keep my core and lower back strong.
 I may add an arm or leg lift with the plank so it’s not just stagnant.”

 Weekly cheats melt menopot.
-“I grew up on a farm eating fresh foods with no hormones or preservatives and still try to eat that way,” says Jaclyn.
+“I grew up on a farm eating fresh foods with no hormones or preservatives and still try to eat that way,” Smith said.
 “I enjoy a lot of raw vegetables, organic meats, all forms of lettuce.
 I love okra, whether it’s fried, steamed or pickled.
-But I also believe in everything in moderation—you can’t be too disciplined.
+But I also believe in everything in moderation — you can’t be too disciplined.
 Being too regimented sort of steals the joy sometimes.”
-Jaclyn’s guilt-free pleasures: “Once a week I’ll enjoy a little fried Southern food, some Chicago-style deep-dish pizza or a nice lean hamburger with lettuce, tomato, pickle and a little mayonnaise and mustard—because that’s how we like them in Texas.”
+Here are some of Smith’s guilt-free pleasures: “Once a week I’ll enjoy a little fried Southern food, some Chicago-style deep-dish pizza, or a nice lean hamburger with lettuce, tomato, pickle, and a little mayonnaise and mustard — because that’s how we like them in Texas.”